- Garbage Totes

 Starting in May 2015, the District of Squamish will be providing bi-weekly residential curbside organics collection for single family houses, duplexes and some townhouses through a contract with Carney's Waste Systems.
 Townhouse and apartment complexes that receive commercial waste collection can contact their provider to discuss options for organics collection

 - Why collect organics?

-Collecting organic materials separately from garbage helps to extend the life of the landfill, limit greenhouse gas emissions, and produces a valuable resource for soil amendment.
+Organic waste accounts for nearly 45% of all garbage, yet it is a reusable resource.
+Collecting organic material separately from garbage helps to extend the life of the landfill, limits greenhouse gas production from the landfill and produces a valuable soil amendment.